-The Company's net revenues are generated principally from sales of semiconductor wafers.
-The Company also derives revenues from engineering and design support and other technical and support services.
+The Company's revenues are generated principally from sales of semiconductor wafers.
+The Company also derives revenues from design support and other technical and support services incidental to the sale of semiconductor wafers.

 In accordance with ASC Topic 605 "Revenue Recognition", the Company recognizes revenues from sale of products when the following fundamental criteria are met: (i) persuasive evidence of an arrangement exists; (ii) delivery has occurred or services have been rendered, (iii) the price to the customer is fixed or determinable; and (iv) collection of the resulting receivable is reasonably assured.
-These criteria are usually met at the time of product shipment.
-Revenues are recognized when the acceptance criteria are satisfied, based on performing electronic, functional and quality tests on the products prior to shipment.
-Such Company testing reliably demonstrates that the products meet all of the specified criteria prior to formal customer acceptance.
+Generally, delivery occurs after products meet all of the customer's acceptance criteria based on pre-shipment electronic, functional and quality tests.

-The Company provides for sales returns and allowances relating to specified yield or quality commitments as a reduction of revenues at the time of shipment based on historical experience and specific identification of events necessitating an allowance.
+The Company provides for sales returns allowance relating to specified yield or quality commitments as a reduction of revenues based on past experience and specific identification of events necessitating an allowance.